dandingdjianjiao/starter-hugo-research-group/content/home/welcome.md

 <br>

-**Huang LAB** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+**Huang LAB** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding.